 Dear Church,

 It must have been amazing back at the beginning.
 In fact, it’s all people want to talk about these days.
-So many books about the “Early Church” have been written that it’s a wonder how there’s any market at all.

 But back then?
 I bet it must have felt like being at the beginning of the greatest experiment of all time.
 Can this group of people from such vastly different cultures coexist?
 But the miracle of it all wasn’t the coexisting.
 It was the fact that they went beyond and showed the most incredible love for each other.
 I read the stories and still wonder at the layers of hardship and persecution they endured.
 Yet in my culture of 21st century America, the churches I’ve been part of snagged on the most imbecilic things.